fazlurnu/SFND_2D_Feature_Matching/README.md

 2. Make a build directory in the top level directory: `mkdir build && cd build`
 3. Compile: `cmake .. && make`
 4. Run it: `./2D_feature_tracking`.

+## Benchmarking
+I modified functions in the `MidTermProject_Camera_Student.cpp` to log the data.
+The result of MP7 can be found in `log/nb_of_keypoints.csv`.
+The result of MP8 can be found in `log/nb_of_mathces.csv`.
+The result of MP9 can be found in `log/execution_time.csv`.

+I created shell scripts in folder `build` to run the executable file for different detector and descriptor.

+Based on the exectuion time, the best detector/descriptor pair are:
+1. FAST/BRIEF
+2. FAST/ORB
+3. ORB/BRISK